Which nutrients aid recovery and in what quantities should they be consumed?

 Research has shown that chocolate milk contains a three-to-one ratio of carbohydrates to proteins and this allows glycogen levels to be restored quicker than most sports drinks.
 Moreover, adding chocolate is not just a matter of adding flavour but a practical expedient because the extra sugar provides more carbohydrates.

-The other important thing about this research concerns when to drink.
 It has, in fact, been noted that the necessary supply of carbohydrates and proteins must be consumed within two hours of physical exercise.
 Waiting any longer would mean more time is required to restore natural levels.

 Chocolate milk has proven to be the ideal drink for recovering without any dip in performance and it is also the easiest and cheapest method of replenishing lost energy.